tasdikrahman/tasdikrahman.me/_posts/2019-04-04-self-hosting-highly-available-kubernetes-cluster-aws-google-cloud-azure.md

 $ kubectl apply -f my-app.yaml
 ```

-Which gives you a familiar ground to be in, of course you should try not doing the above in prod and have some kind of automation to do things instead of doing `kubectl apply`.
+Which gives you a familiar ground to be in, of course, you should try not doing the above in prod and have some kind of automation to do things instead of doing `kubectl apply`.

 ## How does all this work?